legendy4141/LanceDB/docs/src/embeddings/understanding_embeddings.md

     ---

-    Develop systems that recommend content (such as articles, movies, or products) based on the similarity of keywords and descriptions, enhancing user experience.
+    Develop systems that recommend content (such as articles, movies, or products) based on the similarity of words and descriptions, enhancing user experience.

     [:octicons-arrow-right-24: Check out examples](../examples/python_examples/recommendersystem.md)